naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Eris Shocked: !!

-Scruffy: Yo you won't believe what just happened!
+Scruffy Happy: Yo you won't believe what just happened!
 Funny story!

 Nadine Sad: Can we just get out of here first.